bbe2/portfolio/README.md

 --------------
 ## Have a moment?
 => Will our machines of the REAL work with humans to compute the impossible at a critical moment?
-or
-will Isaac Asimov's children drown?
+Or will Isaac Asimov's children drown?

 ---------